 How to apply

-The applications for the edition of the programme starting from September 2025 will open end of February 2025.
+The applications for the edition of the programme starting from September 2025 are open.

-Before applying, please know that all documents must be correctly submitted in the platform at once, and late requests and/or document submission will not be considered.
+Before applying, please know that all documents must be correctly submitted in the platform at once, and late requests and/or document submissions will not be considered.
+Please also make sure that you have all the required documents ready to be uploaded in PDF format.

 Application informations

-At least a Bachelor’s degree or recognised equivalent to a Bachelor’s degree recognized as a sufficient qualification for admission to a master’s degree (EQF level 6 or higher).
+Applicants must have at least a Bachelor’s degree or an equivalent recognized as a sufficient qualification for admission to a master’s degree (EQF level 6 or higher).

 English language certification is necessary for programme admission.

 C1 is the required level.
-Students with B2 level will be considered in conjunction with other admission criteria but must attain C1 level before programme registration.
+Students with B2 level will be considered in conjunction with other admission criteria but must attain C1 level before programme enrolment.

-The CHARM-EU team is working on the Admissions Rules and Regulations from the 5th edition of the Master’s in Global Challenges for Sustainability.
+The Admissions Regulations for 5th edition, commencing in September 2025, can be found on the Academic Rules and Regulations Admissions- 5th Edition (2025-2027) from the Master’s in Global Challenges for Sustainability.

 Specific conditions:

-Applicants must complete the application-form in the admissions platform.
-The application will be considered if it meets the following requirements:
+Applicants must complete the application form in the admissions platform.
+The application will only be considered if it meets the following requirements:

 The admission fee for academic year 2025-2026 is 30,21€ (non-refundable fee).